 Getting “a good night’s sleep” is not a new concept.
 However, the average American admits that they often sacrifice sleep in order to meet the other demands in their busy lives.
 The result is sleep deprivation, often ignored by most, or commonly masked with unhealthy sleep aids such as caffeine, nicotine or sugars.
-However, this sleep type of cycle can be vicious, and when ignored, the effect on one’s overall health and quality of life can be devastating.
+However, this sleep type of cycle can be detrimental to one's health, quality of life and work productivity.

 There are more than 70 different sleep disorders classified as lack of sleep, disturbed sleep, and excessive sleep.
 Below is a list of the most common types of sleep disorders.